 Our ability to realize investments.
 Challenging market, political and economic conditions, particularly in emerging markets, may adversely affect our ability to exit and realize value from our investments and result in lower-than-expected returns and performance fees.
 Although the equity markets are not the only means by which we exit investments, the strength and liquidity of the relevant Latin American or global equity markets generally, and the initial public offering market specifically, affect the valuation of, and our ability to successfully exit, our equity positions in our private equity portfolio companies in a timely manner.
 For example, primarily as a result of the negative impact of the COVID-19 pandemic on our portfolio companies and the depreciation of the real against the U.S. dollar, our non-realized performance fee balance, which measures our current total expectation of cash inflow from performance fee related to our operational funds by the end of each period, decreased from US\$292 million in December 31, 2019 to US\$61 million in September 30, 2020.
 Regarding initial public offerings, in September 2020, for example, we have concluded the IPO of Hidrovias do Brasil, representing one of the largest IPOs in Latin America's largest stock exchange market in 2020.
 We may also realize investments through strategic sales.
 In the first quarter of 2020, for example, we divested Argo to a strategic buyer generating a gross multiple of invested capital, or MOIC, of 4.4x and a gross IRR of 74.2% both in U.S. dollars.
 However, when financing is not available or becomes too costly, it may be more difficult to find a buyer that can successfully raise sufficient capital to purchase our investments.
-In addition, our ability to realize investment products.
+In addition, our ability to realize investments also affects our ability to attract new capital and investors, who may focus on our divestment track record in evaluating the attractiveness of our investment products.